A phase change may be written as a chemical reaction. The transition from liquid water to steam, for example, may be written as

 The experimental equipment shown below consists of a glass bulb connected to a manometer.
+(The bulb and manometer are shown, but not the connecting tube.)
 The bulb is evacuated (that is, a vacuum pump is employed to remove all the gas inside the bulb) and a small amount of liquid ethanol is added.
 The bulb and manometer constitute a closed system containing liquid ethanol and gas-phase ethanol.
-Thus the pressure measured by the manometer is attributable solely to the enthanol vapor.
+Thus the pressure measured by the manometer is the ethanol vapor pressure.

-Record at least five data points (temperature and pressure) over the temperature range 0 to 50 oC and enter this data in the table at the bottom of the page.
-A plot of ln P vs 1/T is created and the line-of-best-fit is plotted through the data.
+Record at least five data points (temperature and pressure) over the temperature range 0 to 50°C. A plot of ln P vs 1/T is created and the line-of-best-fit is plotted through the data.
 Note that the absolute temperature (degrees Kelvin) is required in the Claussius-Clapeyron equation.
 The pressure should be entered with units of atm.
-Use the slope and intercept of the line-of-best-fit to determine the standard enthalpy and entropy of vaporization and the normal boiling point of ethanol.
+Use the slope and intercept of the line-of-best-fit to determine the standard enthalpy of vaporization, the standard entropy of vaporization and the normal boiling point of ethanol.